JelindoGames/UnityVisualScriptingTutorials/Tutorials/1_SettingUpVisualScripting.md

 Most of the defaults should be okay.
 One notable choice is the one between "Programmer Naming" and "Human Naming."
 This tutorial series will use Programmer Naming.
 I recommend choosing it too since, when looking up the solution to a problem in Unity, most results will use the "programmer name" of the tools you're dealing with.

-**Note:** This tutorial series will focus on Visual Scripting from Unity 2021.1 and beyond, which looks slightly different than Bolt for the older versions.
+**Note:** Bolt and Unity Visual Scripting look slightly different, but function very similarly.
+This tutorial shows screenshots from Unity Visual Scripting.

 ### Versions 2018.4.23 and Older
 According to Bolt's page on the Unity Asset Store, the earliest version of Unity it will work with is 2018.4.24.
 So, unfortunately, you'll have to upgrade if you're using any version older than that.